OkapiLib/OkapiLib/docs/tutorials/walkthrough/odometry.md

 An excellent overview of the odometry tracking algorithm can be found [here](https://www.vexforum.com/t/team-5225-introduction-to-position-tracking-document/49640).

-## Configuring Odometry
+# Configuring Odometry

-OkapiLib supports odometry for all chassis configurations, and is configured using the [ChassisControllerBuilder](@ref okapi::ChassisControllerBuilder).
+OkapiLib supports odometry for all chassis configurations, and is configured using [ChassisControllerBuilder](@ref okapi::ChassisControllerBuilder).

 There are three general types of odometry supported by OkapiLib, though most feasible configurations are possible: